Bad Things (Machine Gun Kelly and Camila Cabello song)

 "Bad Things" is a song by American rapper Machine Gun Kelly and American singer Camila Cabello.
-The song was released on October 14, 2016, and was produced by The Futuristics.
-Its music video was directed by Hannah Lux Davis and premiered on December 1, 2016.
+It was released through EST 19XX, Bad Boy, and Interscope Records on October 14, 2016, as the lead single of Kelly's third studio album, Bloom.
+The song was produced by the Futuristics.
+Its music video was directed by Hannah Lux Davis and premiered on December 1.
 The song is a remake of Fastball's 1999 single "Out of My Head".

-"Bad Things" peaked at number four on the US Billboard Hot 100, becoming both Machine Gun Kelly and Cabello's first top ten single as solo artists, as well as the former's only top-ten hit to date.
+"Bad Things" peaked at number four on the US Billboard Hot 100, becoming both Kelly and Cabello's first top ten single as solo artists, as well as the former's only top-ten hit to date.
 The song also reached the top ten in Malaysia.
-It is certified five-times Platinum in the US and Gold or higher in eight additional countries.

-The song was nominated for Top Rap Collaboration at the 2017 Billboard Music Awards, and won Best Collaboration at the 2017 Radio Disney Music Awards.
+It was certified five-times Platinum in the US and Gold or higher in eight additional countries.
+"Bad Things" was nominated for Top Rap Collaboration at the 2017 Billboard Music Awards, and won Best Collaboration at the 2017 Radio Disney Music Awards.

 Background and composition

 During her time as a student at New York University (NYU), American songwriter Madison Love conceived "Bad Things" with several songwriters while she was in a physics class.
-"Bad Things" is a mid-tempo ballad that interpolates Fastball's 1999 song "Out of My Head".
+"Bad Things" is a mid-tempo ballad that interpolates "Out of My Head" (1999) by Fastball.
 It incorporates lyrical themes of pain-is-pleasure type of love.

 Critical reception

-The song was met with generally positive reviews.
-Gil Kaufman from Billboard called it an "instant earworm four-minute ode to dark pleasure."
+Gil Kaufman from Billboard called "Bad Things" an "instant earworm four-minute ode to dark pleasure."
 For Fuse TV's Bianca Gracie the song shows rapper's "softer side", and highlights Cabello's "delicate vocals".
 She described the song opens with Cabello "softly crooning" the hook, and MGK then comes in with a "naughty rap flow that cruises over the piano melody."
-In Idolator, Rachel Sonís described it as a "sleek" ballad with a "dreamy" hook.